danrot/master-thesis/03_implementation.md

 # Implementation

-This chapter will explain the main task of this thesis - implementing versioning in the Doctrine DBAL transport layer of jackalope.
+This chapter will explain how versioning in the Doctrine DBAL transport layer of jackalope was implemented.

 ## Structure